digonomundo/digonomundo/README.md

 ```
 ## The Daily Quote

-<p>Getting over a painful experience is much like crossing monkey bars.
-You have to let go at some point in order to move forward.</p>
+<p>Grudges are for those who insist that they are owed something; forgiveness, however, is for those who are substantial enough to move on.</p>

-<p>- Unknown</p>
+<p>- Criss Jami</p>